alchemy-fr/Phraseanet-Docs/en/Admin/Install.rst

 .. note::

-    The build-in sample configuration fill parameters for a local Elasticsearch server using port 9200.
+    The build-in sample configuration fills parameters for a local Elasticsearch server using port 9200.

     If necessary, edit the configuration file **config/configuration.yml** then